 Prices for the vessels, to be loaded with the chili of your choice, typically range from $10 to $100.
 If you can’t find one that you want to take home, you can still purchase servings of chili in paper bowls; but if you’ve attended the Fiesta in the past, you already know that the temptation is far greater to invest in more bowls than you can consume their contents.
 It’s all for a good cause, and many attendees come back every year to build up their collections of beautiful handcrafted crockery.

-Women’s Studio Workshop’s 20th annual Chili Bowl Fiesta opens at 2 p.m. on Saturday, February 25.
-For the first two hours – meaning best pick of the eating vessels – there is a $5 admission charge.
+The Women’s Studio Workshop’s 22nd annual Chili Bowl Fiesta will take place in the cafeteria at SUNY-Ulster, located at 491 Cottekill Road in Stone Ridge.
+It opens at 2 p.m. on Saturday, February 23.
+For the first two hours – meaning best pick of the eating vessels – there is a $10 admission charge.
 Arrivals from 4 to 7 p.m. get in free.
-For more info, call (845) 658-9133 or visit www.wsworkshop.org/chili-bowl-fiesta.
+There will be live music all day long.
+For more info, call (845) 658-9133 or visit https://bit.ly/2ARZ2iB.